Updated October 11, 2023

-Mr Raj, a research analyst prepared a financial model on company ABC and unfortunately got sick and went on leave.
-During his absence, the market moved exactly opposite to his expectations and the financial model of company ABC required the changes as per the current situation.
-Due to Mr Raj Absence, his assistant Mr Saurabh is asked to incorporate the necessary changes in the financial model of company ABC.Mr Raj knew how to prepare a financial model but he lacked knowledge on important financial modeling techniques.
+Mr. Raj, a research analyst, prepared a financial model for company ABC and unfortunately got sick and went on leave.
+During his absence, the market moved precisely opposite to his expectations, and the financial model of company ABC required changes as per the current situation.
+Due to Mr. Raj’s Absence, his assistant, Mr. Saurabh, is asked to incorporate the necessary changes in the financial model of company ABC.Mr.
+Raj knew how to prepare a financial model but lacked knowledge of crucial financial modeling techniques.

-Mr Saurabh opens the model and gets confused looking at the model as he is not able to find out which one is the right cell in which changes needs to be incorporated.
-In some cells, due to interlinkages, there is no value that can be seen.
+Mr. Saurabh opens the model and gets confused looking at the model as he is not able to find out which one is the suitable cell in which changes need to be incorporated.
+In some cells, due to interlinkages, no value can be seen.

-What do you think why did Mr Saurabh faced a lot of problem with the financial model.
-Do you think a model which another person is unable to understand is a good model??
-According to me the answer to this question is No.
+What do you think?
+Why did Mr. Saurabh face a lot of problems with the financial model?
+Do you think a model another person cannot understand is a good model??
+In my opinion, the answer to this question is No.

 A good financial model should always be:-

-- Realistically based on reasonable and defensible assumptions and projections
+- It is realistically based on reasonable and defensible assumptions and projections.

 - Flexible and adaptable to dynamic working schedules (or modules)